CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 On EKS, the DNS resolution flow can be looked like:

 First, the Pod will issue a DNS query to CoreDNS.
-Once the CoreDNS receives the query, it will check if have any cache DNS record exists, otherwise, it would follow the setting mentioning in the configuration to forward the reqeust to upstream DNS resolver.
+Once CoreDNS receives the query, it checks whether a cached DNS record exists.
+Otherwise, it follows the configuration to forward the request to the upstream DNS resolver.

 apiVersion: v1